The Kohn Algorithm on Denjoy-Carleman Classes: The Denjoy-Carleman Quasianalytic Classes

 We shall summarize now the results of Section 4 of \cite{bm} in a proposition that lists all the properties of a Denjoy-Carleman quasianalytic class of the type described above that enable the resolution of singularities.
 This result is only stated for $C^\R_M (U)$ because some of the properties contained therein are awkward to give in complex coordinates.
+As mentioned in the introduction, whenever these properties hold, the resolution of singularities goes through, so technically in a more general setting than we are using here.